benjoycect/benjoycect.github.io/_posts/2015-07-18-css-mistkaes.md

 The [first web page](http://info.cern.ch/hypertext/WWW/TheProject.html) is a great example of normal document flow.
 You can see that nothing sits on the same line as the <code>&lt;h1></code> of the page.
 The default display value for a <code>&lt;h1></code> is <code>block</code>.
 The inverse is true for the <code>&lt;a></code> tags that appear within the first paragraph. <code>&lt;a></code> tags have a default display value of <code>inline</code>.

 Confusion can occur when things are both in the normal document flow and outside of it.
-Not understanding this property may result in undesirerable results.
+Not understanding this property may result in undesirable results.
 For example, you will be disappointed if you add an absolutely positioned logo at the top of the page and expect your navigation to sit next to the logo.

 <p data-height="234" data-theme-id="16322" data-slug-hash="30cff6e84d84ee78728ad4509720fe37" data-default-tab="result" data-user="benjoyce" class='codepen'>See the Pen <a href='http://codepen.io/benjoyce/pen/30cff6e84d84ee78728ad4509720fe37/'>30cff6e84d84ee78728ad4509720fe37</a> by Ben Joyce (<a href='http://codepen.io/benjoyce'>@benjoyce</a>) on <a href='http://codepen.io'>CodePen</a>.</p>
 <script async src="//assets.codepen.io/assets/embed/ei.js"></script>